AguaClara/String-Digester/Final_Report_stringdigester.md

 <div style = "text-align:left">

 #### 2.3 Material: Strings
-The strings from the initial experiment were used again in this experiment.
-Reference to subsection 1.3 of the Initial Experiment for more information on the strings.
+****REMOVE?????????????

 #### 2.4 Procedure
 String was wrapped around the dispenser and around a bottom pole in one long strand and pulled taught.
 The basin was filled with water using the peristaltic pump to induce overflow.
-As the water overflows the basin, the water will find a path down.
-All four of the aforementioned materials were tested in this fashion at varying pumping rates.
+As the water overflows the basin, the team observed whether or not the overflowing water followed a path down the string as desired.

 #### 2.5 Results and Analysis
 <center>